Part I: Trusted Journalism Under Fire

 Using ideology to confront criticism

 While some Israeli press outlets such as Haaretz seek to report honestly, most mainstream coverage aligns with official narratives.
-Pro-government proponents condemn critics, including American, European and Israeli Jews, as well as civil society groups, of being “antisemitic”.
-Ironically, this constant and very deliberate association of criticism of the Israeli government as being the same as attacking Jews worldwide is only provoking even greater anti-semiticism.
+Pro-government proponents condemn critics, including American and European Jews of being “antisemitic”.
+Ironically, this very deliberate association of criticism of the Israeli government as being the same as attacking Jews worldwide is only provoking even greater antisemiticism.

 Repressing reporters: A serious threat to press freedom that is becoming normal